starshev/Python-ML-Clustering-Penguin-Species/README.md

 EDA, Data Cleaning and Feature Engineering with Python
 Data Visualization with Seaborn
-ML Clustering model building and evaluation (k-means)
+ML Clustering (k-means) model building and evaluation using Python